Normalized solutions of Nehari-Pankov type to mass-supercritical indefinite variational problems: Acknowledgements

 \section{Acknowledgements}

+The authors thank Louis Jeanjean for valuable comments.
 D.G. is a Francqui Fellow of the Belgian American Educational Foundation at Brown University and was a Research Fellow of the F.R.S.-FNRS when this research was initiated.
 He would like to thank the Francqui Foundation, the Belgian American Educational Foundation, the University of Mons, the F.R.S.-FNRS and the Goethe-Universität Frankfurt for supporting this research.